ScottChiuNYC/daily_challenge/README.md

 PRs welcome — especially for improving the hook manifest, docs, tests, or making the behavior configurable.

-### Publishing Pre-Commit Hooks
+### Publishing Pre-Commit Hooks on GitHub

-* Add a `.pre-commit-hooks.yaml`; See example in the root of this project
+* Add a `.pre-commit-hooks.yaml` to the repository; See example in the root of this repository
-* pyproject.toml will be ignored
+* `pyproject.toml` will be ignored
 * The `files` field can be added like `files: \.csv$` to only run the hook on csv files

 ### Developing Pre-Commit Hooks

-* Add a `.pre-commit-config.yaml`; See example in the root of this project
+* Add a `.pre-commit-config.yaml`; See example in the root of this repository
   * `repo: local`
 * Run the hooks:
 ```